ooni/ooni.org/content/post/2022-russia-blocks-amid-ru-ua-conflict/index.md

 Through the above chart we can see that there was a change in the blocking pattern for twitter.com between 26th February 2022 to 4th March 2022.
 In particular, we can see that between these dates, the `read_speed` metric (for many samples) during the TLS handshake for twitter.com is very slow (suggesting Twitter throttling), while from 4th March 2022 onwards, we observe that the `read_speed` metric resumes to previous levels.
 However, [OONI data](https://explorer.ooni.org/search?probe_cc=RU&test_name=web_connectivity&since=2022-03-03&until=2022-03-07&failure=false&domain=twitter.com&only=anomalies) from 4th March 2022 onwards shows [connection resets](https://explorer.ooni.org/measurement/20220306T173949Z_webconnectivity_RU_12389_n1_91bgJ29ePo9jdHyk?input=https%3A%2F%2Ftwitter.com%2FGraniTweet%2F), suggesting that interference to twitter.com **changed from throttling to blocking** (through the injection of a RST packet).

 As another proxy for inferring unusual behavior at the network level during the TLS handshake, we also plotted the number of distinct read operations over time, as illustrated below.
+We consider this to be a good enough proxy, because we make the assumption that the amount of data downloaded during a TLS handshake is constant.

 ![](images/image3.png)